 Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!
-Break out your pressure cooker and make this mouthwatering dish tonight.

-This stew along with Instant Pot chicken and rice, Instant Pot chicken pasta and 18 other Instant Pot chicken recipes is in our regular dinner rotation.
-Makes meal time easy!
+This stew along with Instant Pot chicken stew and Instant Pot chicken and rice is in our regular dinner rotation.

 I made this Instant Pot chicken and potatoes on Sunday night after we got back from a weekend away at kids’ hockey tournament.
-This thick stew is a version of my Ukrainian grandma’s chicken stew and is a dinner lifesaver, just like potato soup in the Instant Pot.
+This thick stew is a version of my Ukrainian grandma’s chicken stew and is a dinner lifesaver, just like one pan chicken and potatoes and roasted chicken thighs and potatoes.

-While chicken and potatoes were cooking in a pressure cooker, I painted kids’ bathroom.
-Now tell me Instant Pot is not a miracle when it comes to one pot meals?!
-Make Instant Pot meatloaf and mashed potatoes next, it’s another one pot wonder!
+While chicken and potatoes were cooking in an Instant Pot, I painted kids’ bathroom.
+Now go ahead and tell me Instant Pot recipes are not magical when it comes to one pot meals?!

 - Hearty: Chicken infuses the vegetables with flavor and potatoes add a natural starch, making this thick stew a comforting cold weather dinner.